bidisha-15/Quiz-app-backend/CONTRIBUTING.md

-this is a contributing.md file
+this is a contributing file